-Parameter Description inputfile A ROM image in the form of an executable ELF file (output from linking). options Any of the available command line options, see Summary of isymexport options, page 531. outputfile A relocatable ELF file that can be used as input to linking, and which contains all or a selection of the absolute symbols in the input file.
+Parameter Description inputfile A ROM image in the form of an executable ELF file (output from linking). options Any of the available command line options, see Summary of isymexport options, page 543. outputfile A relocatable ELF file that can be used as input to linking, and which contains all or a selection of the absolute symbols in the input file.
 The output file contains only the symbols, not the actual code or data sections.
-A steering file can be used to control which symbols that are included, and also to rename some of the symbols if that is desired.
+A steering file can be used for controlling which symbols are included, and if desired, for also renaming some of the symbols.